 Four years after moving to New York, Ben was hired as the photographer for Playbill.
 One of his first projects was the Playbill Broadway Yearbook.

 “My job was photographing everyone on Broadway who was not an actor,” explained Ben.
 “We already had photos of actors on file.
-My job was to photograph the publicists, which was great, because they’d be my first contact for actor headshots.
+My job was to photograph the publicists, which was great, because they’d be my first contact.
 And then I went backstage at all the shows and photographed everyone from the wardrobe people to the orchestra, to the ushers, to the stage managers.
 Basically, everyone who worked in each theater.
 I quicky became a well-known person within this community.”

 “One of my favorite things was telling my Dad,” said Ben.
 “Andrea McArdle, the original Annie, knows who I am now.
 She holds her arms out and hugs me when she sees me in person.
 Donna McKechnie, a Tony Award winning performer, called me at home asking to use of my photos.
 Instead, we did a whole new set of headshots, and she loved it so much she came back again a few years later.
 Aren’t you proud of your son?”